Quving/kubebalancer/README.md

 - **Interval**: In an interval of 3 seconds the status of the nodes is recorded.
 This means that after 3 seconds at the latest the automatic re-scheduling starts after a relevant node has come back online.
 - **Node_Label_Selector**: This syntax follows the label_selector of Kubernetes and is used to configure which nodes are relevant and monitored.
 - **Namespace**: The namespace specifies the scope of the pods to be rescheduled.
 - **Deployments**: A list of deployment names, which are of course in the specified namespace, that should be rescheduled.
+    - If none specified (empty list) *n_deployments/m_nodes* random deployments will be selected in the specified namespace and will be rescheduled.
+    - m_nodes refers to the current number of available nodes during a check routine.
+    - n_deployments includes all deployments in a given namespace.

 ## healthy_state.json (Optional)
 This JSON file specifies how the nodes are in a healthy initial state.